TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cloudcommunicationerror.md

 <!--/issueDescription-->

-Note: If you receive a support case with this error, file a Doc bug with case details for us to debug further.
+Note: If you receive a support case with this error, file a documentation bug with case details for us to debug further.

 Error code: CloudCommunicationError<br>
 Error Message: Microsoft Azure Backup encountered an internal error.<br>